Manual Machining

 pitches

 The relative quantity of teeth on the periphery of the milling cutter.
-Pitch ranges from coarse, with few teeth, to fine, with many teeth.
+Pitches range from coarse, with few teeth, to fine, with many teeth.

 pockets

 An enclosed recess machined into a workpiece surface.
-Most pockets are square or rectangular with rounded corners.
+Pockets can be circular, rectangular, or irregular.

 referencing